armm77/nextspace-iso-installer/README.md

 ## Characteristics:
 * Minimal installation.
 * Default user configured `me` and his password is `nextspace`.
+* By default the `root` user is free to set a password. (don't forget to do it in the installation)
 * Normal and custom installation (image and style changes only).
 * It only allows NON-UEFI installation.
 * Installation time 17 min.